-References are placed exclusively in annotations (neither in the text nor in a list of references).
+References are placed exclusively in endnotes (neither in the text nor in a list of references).
 Each citation must contain a reference to the source.
 References from secondary sources are not permitted (with a few, well-founded exceptions, e.g. the primary source is not available).
-Annotation symbols in Arabic numerals are superscripted (without brackets) and always appear after the punctuation marks and without spaces ("will be.3").
-No more than one annotation should be inserted per sentence, none at all after titles and subtitles.
-Each annotation begins with a space and a capital letter and ends with a full stop.
+Endnote symbols in Arabic numerals are superscripted (without brackets) and always appear after the punctuation marks and without spaces ("will be.3").
+No more than one endnote should be inserted per sentence, none at all after titles and subtitles.
+Each endnote begins with a space and a capital letter and ends with a full stop.

 Proper names are always written in full and follow the Oxford Dictionary of Art.
 The title and subtitle of a publication are usually separated by a full stop.
 The indication of several publishing and event locations (separated by slashes), series and original editions is facultative.
 Slashes [/] are placed without spaces before/after.
 Reprints are cited as if they were original editions.
 If the same title is repeated immediately, "Ibid." is used.
+If the same person is named again directly in the reference, "idem" is used.

-When referring back to titles already mentioned, a sigle is used consisting of the last names of the authors or editors, the year of publication, and a reference to their first mention in the notes ("Borsook/Gioffredi 1986 (as Note 4), p.
-35-56").
-If there are more than three authors/editors, it will be abbreviated to the first named ("Brieger et al. 1969 (as Note 3), Vol. 2, p.
+When referring back to titles already mentioned, a sigle is used consisting of the last names of the authors or editors, the year of publication, and a reference to their first mention in the notes ("Borsook/Gioffredi 1986 (as note 4), pp. 35-56").
+If there are more than three authors/editors, it will be abbreviated to the first named ("Brieger et al. 1969 (as note 3), vol. 2, p.
 67").
-If several pages are referred to, the first and last pages must be indicated ("pp. 35- 48").
-The long dash is used for (from to) ("A-Z", "p.
-1-9") and for sentence insets (with a space before and after each).
+If several pages are referred to, the first and last pages must be indicated ("pp. 35-48").
+The long dash is used for (from to) ("A-Z", "pp. 1-9") and for sentence insets (with a space before and after each).
 References to illustrations in the text must be placed in round brackets ("(fig. 3)").
 When referring to online resources, the URL must be marked as a hyperlink in the Word document.